iter8-tools/docs/docs/tutorials/abn/abn.md

 To terminate traffic to the candidate version, simply remove the `iter8.tools/abn` label.

 ??? note "How labels are used"
-    The Iter8 watches resources where the label `iter8-tools/abn` is set to `true`.
+    The Iter8 service watches resources where the label `iter8-tools/abn` is set to `true`.
 On resources where this is the case, the following additional labels are expected to be present.
 They identify the role of the resource in an A/B/n experiment.
 Note that an application _version_ might be composed of multiple resources.
 Iter8 expects only one of these resources to be labeled.

     1. `app.kubernetes.io/name`: the application (component) name
     2. `app.kubernetes.io/version`: the version name